 Builders can follow two different paths in qualifying a home for the DOE Zero Energy Ready Home initiative.

 Registered verifiers can use RESNET-accredited software programs to qualify homes to meet the DOE Zero Energy Ready Home requirements.
-The software will create a DOE Certificate specific to the certified home.
+The software will create a DOE certificate specific to the certified home.

-Savings & Cost Estimate Summary
+Savings and Cost Estimate Summary

 The DOE Zero Energy Ready Home Savings & Cost Estimate Summary gives builders, contractors, utilities, energy programs, and other stakeholders a general sense of the magnitude and type of added costs for constructing DOE Zero Energy Ready Homes and how these costs compare to the energy savings.
 Actual energy savings and incremental costs will vary.

 The rationale for the DOE Zero Energy Ready Home program requirements: